Inspection 12

-Inspection 12 is an American pop punk band from Jacksonville, Florida, founded by Robert Reid, Dan McLintock, John Comee and Scott Shad.
+Inspection 12 is an American pop punk band from Jacksonville, Florida.
 They have released two full-length recordings internationally, one on Honest Don's Records and one on Suburban Home Records and Takeover Records.
 They have also released four full-length albums independently.

 History

-Teenage years
+Early career

-Vocalist Robert Reid, guitarist Dan McLintock, bassist John Comee and drummer Scott Shad formed The Abominable Snowmen of the Himalayas 12 in 1994 while in junior high school, influenced by the first wave of southern Californian punk rock/skate punk bands such as Lagwagon and NOFX.
+Vocalist/guitarist Rob Reid, guitarist Dan McLintock, bassist John Comee and drummer Scott Shad formed The Abominable Snowmen of the Himalayas 12 in 1994 while in junior high school, influenced by the first wave of southern Californian punk rock/skate punk bands such as Lagwagon and NOFX.
 The band was renamed Inspection 12, inspired by a fictional band on the Nickelodeon TV show The Adventures of Pete & Pete named Inspector 12.
 After recording a cassette in 1995, titled Eponymous EP, the band recruited a second guitarist, Peter Mosely.
-Their first show for a crowd was at a friend's backyard birthday party, playing only cover by bands such as Nirvana and Green Day, with newcomer Pete joining in on the NOFX and Weezer songs.
+Their first show for a crowd was at a friend's backyard birthday party, playing only cover songs by bands such as Nirvana and Green Day, with Mosely joining in on NOFX and Weezer songs.

 Their first full-length album, Come, Hefe, Come! was recorded on cassette tape in 1996 and sold independently.
-Few copies are known to exist, but a digital copy made by a fan was uploaded to the official messageboard in 2003.
+Few copies are known to exist, but a digital copy made by a fan was uploaded to the official message board in 2003.
 Recorded live and consisting mostly of songs later re-recorded with vastly improved production values, such as "Secure" and "Bad Mentality", it could be considered a demo.
 Their first big show was opening for Less Than Jake.

-Incorporating vocal harmonies beyond that which is considered gratuitous for most typical skate punk bands, while also sharing vocal duties on their recording, their second album Inspection 12 would be the last for founder Robert Reid as he graduated and left the band to enter college, and with bassist John Comee also leaving, guitarist Dan McLintock soon took up the bass and lead vocalist roles.
+Incorporating vocal harmonies beyond that which is considered gratuitous for most typical skate punk bands, while also sharing vocal duties on their recording, their second album Inspection 12 would be the last for Reid as he graduated and left the band to enter college, and with Comee also leaving, McLintock soon took up the bass and lead vocalist roles.
 Released in 1997 on compact disc, it was their first recording with sound quality on the level of a professional demo.
-Another album, You're A Nation, was released in 1998, and James Trimble, cousin to Scott Shad, was added as second guitarist to replace the departed founder Robert Reid.
+Another album, You're A Nation, was released in 1998.
+James Trimble, Shad's cousin, was added as second guitarist to replace Reid.
 Their fourth full-length album, Step Into The Fire, was released in 1999 with the new lineup.
-On this recording, drummer Scott Shad's best friend Ryan Key performed additional vocals on the song "Nothing to Lose".
-While still in high school, they sold more than 2,500 copies of their independently recorded and produced CDs locally and opened for bands such as Strung Out, Millencolin and Bigwig.
-Although being a relatively successful local band, Mosely recalls feeling like outcasts because of their preppy clothes and unorthodox style of punk rock, explaining that "Whenever we'd play a show like Good Riddance or AFI, it would always be a real tough crowd.
+On this recording, Shad's best friend Ryan Key performed additional vocals on the song "Nothing to Lose".
+While still in high school, they sold more than 2,500 copies of their independently recorded and produced CDs locally and opened for bands such as Strung Out, Millencolin, and Bigwig.
+Although being a relatively successful local band, Mosely recalled feeling like outcasts because of their preppy clothes and unorthodox style of punk rock: "Whenever we'd play a show like Good Riddance or AFI, it would always be a real tough crowd.
 I used to hear it all the time about us being rich kids."